Minify JavaScript Online — Free JS Minifier

 Is my code processed securely?

 All JavaScript processing happens entirely in your browser.
 No code is sent to any server.
-Your source code remains completely private and secure.

 Can I concatenate JavaScript files?